South Bend Police Recruiting Data. The Facts.

 In January 2021, Joe Biden chose Kristen Clarke to head the U.S. Department of Justice Civil Rights Division.
 Suddenly, the SBPD is in the crosshairs.

 Clarke has a history of race-obsessed left-wing activism and election denying.
-She has previously claimed that had “superior physical and mental abilities” to others.
+She has previously claimed that Blacks had “superior physical and mental abilities” to others.
 She also invited an antisemitic conspiracy theorist to be a guest speaker on campus at Harvard.

 Clarke’s disturbing history of bigotry and left-wing zealotry is concerning enough.
 However, it’s her history of supporting the radical ‘defund the police’ movement that is most concerning.